 Danielle Graves, APC

-Danielle is a pre-licensed mental health counselor and coach specializing in relationships and intimacy.
+Danielle is a Associate Professional Counselor and coach specializing in relationships and intimacy.
 She graduated from the University of Colorado Boulder with a B.A.S. in Psychology in 2015, and a M.S. in Clinical Mental Health Counseling from Adams State University in 2020.
 She uses an eclectic approach to meet her client’s individual needs, with a basis in mindfulness, solution focused, and a person-centered approach.
 Working with Danielle as your counselor means diving deeper into where your motivations, thoughts, behaviors, and patterns come from.
 She has been trained in EMDR, biofeedback, neurofeedback, and somatic approaches for dealing with stress and trauma.
 She also has extensive experience working with multicultural individuals after completing her internship in Singapore, covering a variety of issues including depression, anxiety, relationships, self-esteem, and addiction.

 When working with couples, she acknowledges that each couple has a unique expression of intimate partnership which involves a different set of boundaries, expectations, and commitments.
 She believes that it is important for partners to consciously create their own expectations and boundaries within their relationship.
 Expect to explore these issues through creative interventions, and enhanced communication strategies designed to deepen intimacy and trust.

 Danielle’s mission through her work is to guide her clients towards self-fulfillment and embodiment of self-love, which will allow them to form deeper and more intimate connections with others.